Predictia/AQUA/docs/sphinx/source/getting_started.rst

 .. warning::

-    If you are using a container and you want to use a Jupyter notebook, you need to follow some additional steps.
-Please refer to the :ref:`container` section for more information.
+    On lumi you cannot use mamba or conda to install the environment, so that this step is not possible.
+    Please refer to the :ref:`container` section if you are working from a container or the :ref:`installation` section for more information on how to install AQUA specifically on lumi.

 Example use case
 ----------------